Captain Hook: Peter Pan (play) and Peter and Wendy (novel)

 Hook is described as "cadaverous" and "blackavised", with "eyes which were of the blue of the forget-me-not" ("save when he was plunging his hook into you, at which time two red spots appeared in them and lit them up horribly") and long dark curls resembling "black candles".
+He is a very skilled swordsman.
 In many pantomime performances of Peter Pan, Hook's hair is a wig and is accompanied by thick bushy eyebrows and moustache.
 The hook is fixed to his right hand (often changed to the left hand in film adaptations) and is used as a weapon.
 He is also described as having a "handsome countenance" and an "elegance of ... diction" – "even when he [is] swearing".
 Barrie describes "an attire associated with the name of Charles II, having heard it said in some earlier period of his career that he bore a strange resemblance to the ill-fated Stuarts".
 Hook's cigar holder enables him to smoke two cigars at once.
 Barrie also stated in "Captain Hook at Eton" that he was, "in a word, the handsomest man I have ever seen, though, at the same time, perhaps slightly disgusting".
-Although Hook is callous and bloodthirsty, Barrie makes it clear that these qualities make him a magnificent pirate and "not wholly unheroic".
+Although Hook is callous and bloodthirsty, it makes it clear that these qualities make him a magnificent pirate and "not wholly unheroic".